Free Consultation / 24 Hours a Day (614) 500-3836

 Who’s Eligible for Judicial Release in Ohio?

-Under Ohio Revised Code Section 2929.20, judicial release allows eligible inmates to be released from custody and convert the remainder of their sentence to probation.
+Under Ohio Revised Code Section 2929.20, judicial release allows eligible inmates to be released from custody and convert the remainder of their sentence to community control.

-Aside from these conditions, a possible judicial release is available to offenders:
+Aside from these conditions, judicial release is available to offenders who are:

-• Considered to be in imminent danger of death, medically incapacitated, or suffering from a terminal illness.
+• In imminent danger of death, medically incapacitated, or suffering from a terminal illness (under separate statutory provisions).

 When Can I File for Judicial Release in Ohio?

-Eligible offenders may file for judicial release only after serving a required amount of time in state prison.
-Consecutive and concurrent sentences do not affect eligibility.
+Eligible offenders may file for judicial release only after serving a required portion of their state prison term.
+Consecutive and concurrent sentences do not change the eligibility calendar.

 • Offenders serving less than two years can file after 30 days.